 Signs of a foreign object caught in the esophagus include gagging, retching, drooling, and regurgitating.

 If your dog has been gagging and regurgitating for a few days and is having difficulty swallowing, it is possible that there is a partial obstruction of the esophagus.

-More seriously, if a sharp object is caught in the esophagus and has punctured it, the dog will develop a fever.
+More seriously, if a sharp object gets stuck in the esophagus and has punctured it, the dog will develop a fever.
 He will also cough and will have difficulty swallowing.
 His breathing will be rapid.

 Partial obstruction or perforation of the esophagus are serious matters and if you suspect your dog has this problem, don’t wait – take the dog to the vet without delay.

 Foreign Objects in the Mouth

-Foreign objects such as bone splinters, plant awns, fish hooks, etc. can also be caught in the mouth, between the teeth, stuck in the lips, gums.
+Foreign objects (such as bone splinters, plant awns, fish hooks, etc.) can also be caught in the mouth, between the teeth, stuck in the lips, gums.
 Sometimes, small objects can get stuck in or beneath the tongue, or wedged across the roof of the mouth.

 Other Possible Causes of Dog Gagging